splunk/splunk-connect-for-syslog/docs/gettingstarted.md

 ## Setup Splunk HTTP Event Collector

 - Setup Splunk HTTP Event Collector with a load balancer configured for https round robin *WITHOUT* sticky session.
-- Create one or more tokens to be used by SCS, ensure the tokens have access to place events in main, em_metrics, and all indexes used as event destinations
+- Create a HEC token that will be used by SCS and ensure the token has access to place events in main, em_metrics, and all indexes used as event destinations

 ### Splunk Cloud